octanebaby/octanebaby.github.io/_posts/2014-01-09-telepresence-robots.md

 **Price**: $149, iPhone not included.

 ###Summary
 This list isn't ordered by preference; I developed great affection for all our robots and picking a favorite would be like choosing between children.
-Each robot is good at different things, so if you're on the market for a telepresence solution, think about the specific remote-working problems you're facing, your physical space and how cute it needs to be to get your team to use it.
+Each robot is good at different things, so if you're on the market for a telepresence solution, think about the specific remote working problems you're facing, your physical space and how cute it needs to be to get your team to use it.

-Happy Telepresencing!
+Happy telepresencing!